Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Demi Ajayi PhD - Prod Designer – AI Natural Language
 * Otis Smart PhD - AI Data Scientist - Machine Learning

-## 2. Overview - Bias & Disparity Detection Engine (BDDE) for Open Sentencing Solution Federal US Sentencing Comission Data Sets Only
+## 2. Overview - Bias & Disparity Detection Engine (BDDE) for Open Sentencing Solution Federal US Sentencing Commission Data Sets Only

-* The Bias & Disparity Detection Engine (BDDE) will be powered by IBM’s [AI Fairness 360](https://github.com/Trusted-AI/AIF360) sourced functionality refined to specifically isolate disparity in Federal sentecning outcomes of black vs white defendants
+•	The Bias & Disparity Detection Engine (BDDE) will be powered by IBM’s AI Fairness 360 sourced functionality refined to specifically isolate disparity in Federal sentencing outcomes of black vs white defendants
-* The BDDE accesses disparity by comparing the average months of encarceration perscribed in Federal Sentencing Guidelines against a historical profile of actual sentences for similiar Federal charges aggregated by racial demographics
+•	The BDDE accesses disparity by comparing the average months of incarceration prescribed in Federal Sentencing Guidelines against a historical profile of actual sentences for similar Federal charges aggregated by racial demographics

 ### Problem Statement - Why deployment of this type of Disparity detection technology is a so critical